 I cried most days.
 At home in bed or behind the wheel of my car.
-My job was to give residents a life, a purpose for existing that went beyond having incontinence pads changed and pureed food spooned into their mouth by a disinterested carer, numbed by 20 years of overtime to the suffering that thickened the air.
+My job was to give residents a life, a purpose for existing that went beyond having incontinence pads changed and pureed food spooned into their mouth by a disinterested carer, numbed by 20 years of overtime.
 I’ve always soaked up the emotions of people around me like a sponge, so spending time behind the care home walls made me feel physically and emotionally ill.

 I wiped tears, snot and dribble from countless cheeks and chins.
 I kissed brows, stroked backs and held hands.
 Oh, and I sat in piss.
 Not the watery, harmless kind of piss that barely colours the toilet bowl.
 I’m talking thick, sticky, reeking urine all over my bum and the back of my legs, seeping through to my pants and slowly drying throughout the day because I didn’t have time to go home and get changed.